-I often get asked how I travel full-time and live on the road as a minimalist traveler.
+I often get asked how I live on the road full-time as a minimalist traveler.

 carry-on only travel

 First I'll explain that I travel strictly carry-on only.

 It costs time, money, stress and you really don't need to drag so much stuff along with you.

 Not only do I travel carry-on only, I also travel under-seat only.

 I find it super annoying to have to wait for people to put everything in and then take everything out of the overhead compartments, especially when I'm standing like an awkward flamingo waiting to get off the plane.

 Instead I sit down, slide my bag right under the seat in front of me, and then I'm buckled up and relaxing in my seat while everyone else takes a million years to get settled.

 Likewise, on a train or a bus, one small bag can easily live right at your feet or even on your lap.